LGBTQ LAW FIRM FOCUSED ON HELPING THE COMMUNITY WE ARE A PART OF.

-Custody and care of children are a primary issue in any divorce or domestic partnership dissolution case.
-Child custody is, in fact, made up of two very separate components: legal custody and residential custody.
-Legal custody involves the right to be involved in making major decisions regarding the child’s health, education and welfare.
-Residential custody is often referred to as physical custody, and revolves around the person with whom the child resides.
+Custody and care of children are substantial issues in any divorce or relationship dissolution case involving children.
+Child custody is made up of two very separate components: legal custody and residential custody.
+Legal custody involves the right to be involved in making major decisions regarding the child’s health, education

 Giampolo Law Group has experience and knowledge involving all issues regarding child custody in Pennsylvania and New Jersey.
-The Court process in both states requires the filing of a Complaint for Custody, Court Annexed Mediation, and potentially, the involvement of child custody experts and parenting time coordinators, depending on the facts and issues of a case.
-Our attorneys assist clients with resolving all types of custody disputes, whether they arise at the time of separation, or years following a divorce or dissolution.
+The court process in both states requires the filing of a Complaint

 At Giampolo Law Group, we’ll assess all factors related to child support and help craft an award that is equitable and suitable for the child’s best interest.